volunteermatch/vm-contrib/federation/samplePartner/README.md

     with VolunteerMatch's actual API URL

 ### Run and test the program:
-1. from your samplePartner directory, run:
+1. From your samplePartner directory, run:

 ```bash
 npm start